akhilarj/Covid-19/README.md

 This case study covers the following aspects of the pandemic:

-       1. INSIGHTS - Gain better understanding of the pandemic - case trends, affected demographic groups, mortatility rates
+       1. INSIGHTS - Gain better understanding of the pandemic - case trends, affected demographic groups, mortality rates
        2. RESEARCH - Bring together multiple sources of data under one visualization tool
        3. IMPACT   - Monitor impact of the pandemic in the areas of global health, government responses & economy
        4. SOCIAL PULSE - Drive meaningful interpretations from social interactions in social media to understand how people are impacted and reacting to this global crisis